 Device Compatibility — Linux, Windows, Mac, and BSD

 VIP72 is compatible with Windows, macOS, and Linux, and FreeBSD on desktops.
 If you visit the website, you’ll see that you can use the VPN on BSD through Wine.
 This is software that enables you to run Windows applications on other OSs, and it does not help if you use Windows.
 This is because the VPN software uses a form of a network adapter to pass traffic to and from a network stack.
 The Windows interface for network adapters is defined, so any driver designed for Windows will not operate in Wine.
 You cannot install the Windows VPN client in Wine and expect it to work.

-VIP72 falls behind when it comes to cross-compatibility.
-It does not support Android and iOS, two key OSs, and there are no add-ons for browser extensions like Chrome and Mozilla.
+VIP72 doesn't offer add-ons for browsers like Chrome and Mozilla.
 It was only useful when I switched IP locations on my browser to bypass geo-restricted content on the internet, but nothing else.
-Also, I was only able to use VIP72 on a Linux, Windows, or Mac device, and the service supports the BSD OS.
+Also, I was only able to use VIP72 on a Linux, Windows, or Mac device.

 My take on this is that VIP72 should upgrade its device compatibility if it wants to cater to a larger customer base and offer a more user-friendly VPN service.
 The service is quite basic on the operating systems it supports, and there are no modern features, settings, or configurations.